SUPPORTING INNOVATIVE COMPANIES WITH R&D TAX INCENTIVES

 Our experience means we know what to look for

 We’ve worked on R&D tax credits and incentives since it all started in 2000.
-And our Tax Partner Chris Knott is involved in HMRC’s R&D Consultative Committee that helps set Governmental policy on R&D incentives.
+And our Tax Partner Chris Knott is involved in HMRC’s R&D Consultative Forum that helps set Governmental policy on R&D incentives.
 That means we know how it works and we understand the context behind each change.
 Not only are our team part of Tolley’s 2018 Best Regional Tax Practice, but they also specialise in technical areas such as IT, Engineering and Manufacturing, Food, Pharmacology and Science.
 So, when it comes to your business, whatever the industry, we know what we need to find.
 We have a proven ‘CP way’ of doing claims that works every time.
 Our experience means we understand what exactly can be claimed and what red-flags to avoid.

 Face to face communications and quicker claims